bidah/mobile-medusa/README.md

 To use the starter you should have:

 - Medusa server running locally on port 9000.

-  For a quick setup, run:
+### Core libraries documentation

-Check out [Medusa Docs](https://docs.medusajs.com) for more details and troubleshooting about Medusa.
+- Check out [Medusa Docs](https://docs.medusajs.com) for more details and troubleshooting about Medusa.

-Check out [Expo docs](https://https://docs.expo.dev/) for more details and troubleshooting Expo.
+- Check out [Expo docs](https://https://docs.expo.dev/) for more details and troubleshooting Expo.

 # Overview